kmann3/SignalRProgressStatusExample/README.md

 ## Begin

 - Create a ASP NET Core 3.1 project.
 Name it something, such as "MyExampleProject".
 Go with all defaults.
-- Install Signal by going to the Package Manager and running the following command:
+- Install Signal by going to the Package Manager and running the following command: -- IS THIS EVEN NEEDED?
+(TBI)
   ```CSharp
   Install-Package Microsoft.AspNet.SignalR
   ```